 The program is also an important vehicle for telling their company’s ESG (Environmental, Social, and Governance) story.
 ESG criteria are a set of standards for a company’s operations that socially–conscious investors use to screen potential investments.
 Investors are now paying close attention to the social commitments and actions made by companies.

 “A lot of capital is flowing into ESGs,” says Adelman.
-Her advice to other leaders is define their company’s purpose and bring social proposals to the forefront.
+Her advice to other leaders was to define their company’s purpose and bring social proposals to the forefront.
 “Do you have the support of your board of directors?
 In our case, it was our board that helped us push forward our ‘Zero Hunger, Zero Waste’ social impact plan.”

-Authentic Corporate Citizenship is Strategic
+Authentic and Strategic Corporate Citizenship

 Customers are playing a role in dictating corporate action on social issues.
 In a recent study by Deloitte, results showed that customers expect companies to focus on more than profit margins.
-Eighty-six percent of consumers believe that a company should do more than just make profit and 92 percent of millennials believe that companies should have an active role in societal issues.
+Eighty-six percent of consumers believe that a company should do more than just make a profit and 92 percent of millennials believe that companies should have an active role in societal issues.

 Reba Dominski, Executive Vice President and Chief Social Responsibility Officer, U.S. Bank and President, U.S. Bank Foundation, noted that getting more strategic with their corporate citizenship meant engaging with underserved communities.
 In 2018, the bank claimed 4.1 billion loaned and invested to revitalize communities, 57 million in grants and contributions to nonprofits, and roughly 131,000 individuals educated in financial matters.
 “Make good decisions for the business, its people, and the world.” says Dominski.